 How to Store

-Store your vegan carrot cupcakes in an airtight storage container the refrigerator for up to 4 days.
+• Refrigerate.
+Store your vegan carrot cupcakes in an airtight storage container in the refrigerator for up to 4 days.
 Let the cupcakes come to room temperature before serving.

-Freeze carrot cupcakes by putting them on a baking sheet uncovered and placing this in the freezer.
+• Freeze.
+Pre-freeze the frosted carrot cupcakes on a baking sheet, uncovered.
 As soon as the frosting is frozen solid, transfer the cupcakes to an airtight storage container or freezer bag.
-Thaw the cupcakes in the refrigerator before serving.
+Freeze for up to 2 months, and thaw the cupcakes in the refrigerator before serving.

 Enjoy friends!
 If you make this vegan carrot cupcake recipe, please snap a photo and tag #jessicainthekitchen on Instagram!
 We’d also love it if you would leave a comment below, and give the recipe a rating!
 Thanks so much!